EmeraldSysDev/ChaosVDotNet/README.md

 Any contributions you make are **greatly appreciated**.

 If you have an effect to add that is chaotic enough to be included or any bugfixes to patch, please fork the repository and create a pull request.
 You can also simply open an issue with the tag "enhancement".
+If you have found a bug, you can simply open an issue with the tag "bug".
 Don't forget to give this project a star.
 Thanks!

 1. Fork the project